 While regular veterinary exams and diagnostics, such as blood work, can catch many things, your veterinarian relies on you and your family for the best intel on your pet’s health changes.

-Does My Dog Have An Infection?
+Does My Dog Have an Infection?
+Recognizing Dog Infection Symptoms

 Here are a few signs that your dog may be harboring an infection.
 Be sure to alert your veterinarian if you notice any of these changes: